Kenya Complete Cob Roundhouse for Mlango Farm (Ngecha)

 THE PROJECT

-We will be building a 14m2/150ft2 round Cob Community Sacred Space for the residents and mentors of the Agatha Amani House Farm to meet as a community for Council Circles, Healing Work, classes, trainings, meditation, ceremonies and other personal activities .
+We will be building a 14m2/150ft2 round Cob Community Space for the temporary volunteers and visitors as well as the permanent residents of Mlango Farm to meet as a community for Council Circles, Healing Work, classes, trainings, meditation, ceremonies and other personal activities .
 The reciprocal roof we build in all of our workshops symbolizes an interdependent community in which all are equal at their essence.
 It is the strongest roof there is due to its interlocking spiral structure, which reflects the individuals sitting together below and the strength of their interconnection.
 It represents the horizontal social structure favored in indigenous and traditional societies.

 Students in this Advanced Cobber Certification training will, as always, learn all the steps to building a complete Cob Building from scratch in the following order: